MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase4.md

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Office 365*

 Use the following information for Phase 4 of migrating from AD RMS to Azure Information Protection.
-These procedures cover steps x through x from [Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md).
+These procedures cover steps 8 through 9 from [Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md).